SAP-samples/landscape-management-sample-scripts/README.md

 ## Description
 SAP Landscape Management (LaMa) is an orchestration solution to simplify, automate, and centralize the management and operations of your SAP landscapes running on premise, in the public or private cloud, or in hybrid environments.
 Within this repository, SAP, partners, and customers share sample scripts around automation of their SAP landscapes by using SAP Landscape Management Enterprise Edition and other tools.
 It is irrelevant if these scripts run inside the [Automation Studio](https://help.sap.com/docs/SAP_LANDSCAPE_MANAGEMENT_ENTERPRISE/e7dead4286c545808b3bd24feee7448c/110cb37a716946bcbd65eed9740bc9db.html?locale=en-US) or if they run outside of SAP Landscape Management and make use of [its API](https://api.sap.com/package/SAPLandscapeManagement/overview).

+### Custom Operations

+See different types of custom operations which were requested by customer implementation services.

+Most of those custom operations are executable standalone.
+Some are only executable in the context of another (custom) process.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/landscape-management-sample-scripts/issues) in this repository if you find a bug or have questions about the content.